johanrd/ember-mapbox-gl/API.md

 ### Properties
 - `name`
   - The unique name for the image.
 The name will be referenced in a source layer as the `icon-image`.
 Reference [layers-symbol](https://www.mapbox.com/mapbox-gl-js/style-spec/#layers-symbol) for more details.
-Property can also be used as the first positional parameter.
-- `image`
+- `url`
   - The path to your image, typically `/assets/<some_image>`.
-Property can also be used as the second positional parameter.
 - `width`
   - The width of the image in pixels.
 - `height`